baddemanax/wifilogin/README.md

 use python and mechanize.

+sudo pip install mechanize

-to different version of python scripts to meet mechanize API changes
+two different versions of python scripts to meet mechanize API changes

-bases on the work of Fahad Alduraibi
+based on the work of Fahad Alduraibi